Gina's Piano

 1906 Upright tuning and repair

 I just have to tell you that you made my granddaughter a very happy person while she was with us.
-She was so happy that there were no broken keys and that the piano was tuned.
+She was thrilled that there were no broken keys and that the piano was tuned perfectly.
 She had a great time playing and learning as she played.
+It was also wonderful for us to hear the piano being played in our house again.
+Thank you for your patience and understanding of what we wanted to achieve with our very old piano.
+I definitely recommend you as the best New Haven piano tuner to anyone seeking a piano tuner in CT.
+If anyone is looking for a piano tuner New Haven CT, you are the one to call!

 Ann P